Markeli/ServiceRunner/README.md

-# OsrmRunner
+# ServiceRunner
-App that run osrm engine, restart on crashes
+App that run another app as windwos service, restart on crashes